h1dz/Cyber/README.md

 - Currently working on a gobuster reccursive scan script.

 ### **openai.py**
-- Python script using the openai module to interact with chatGPT.
+- Python script using the openai module to interact with chatGPT via CLI.
 Not perfect but works.
 Just enter your API Key and ready to go!

 ### **ping.sh**
 - Simple script to ping the host and determine what OS is running.